Are Bees Born Full Grown?

 Don’t you just love seeing baby bees flying around outside?
 No?
 You can’t remember when you last saw one?
 In the bee world, newly emerged bees are actually full-sized adults.
-Here are the honey bee facts regarding young bees.
+Just one of the many amazing facts about honey bees and how they navigate our world.

 The honey bee colony can exist as a functioning unit for years.
 Alas, except for the Queen, individual honey bees do not live very long.